-Upon receipt of a report of domestic violence, dating violence, sexual assault or stalking, Tarrant County College will provide written notification to students and employees about accommodations available to them, including academic and working situations.
+Upon receipt of a report of domestic violence, dating violence, sexual assault or stalking, Tarrant County College will provide written notification to students and employees about accommodations available to them, including academic, living, transportation, and working situations or protective measures.
 The written notification will include information regarding the accommodation options, available assistance in requesting accommodations, and how to request accommodations and protective measures (i.e., the notification will include the name and contact information for the individual or office that should be contacted to request the accommodations).

-In addition, the notice will also inform the complainant about the importance of a victim of sexual harassment, sexual assault, dating violence, or stalking going to a hospital for treatment and preservation of evidence, if applicable, as soon as practicable after the incident; the right of a victim of sexual harassment, sexual assault, dating violence, or stalking to report the incident to the institution and to receive a prompt and equitable resolution of the report; and the right of a victim of a crime to choose whether to report the crime to law enforcement, to be assisted by the institution in reporting the crime to law enforcement.
+In addition, the notice will also inform the complainant about the importance of a victim of sexual harassment, sexual assault, dating violence, or stalking going to a hospital for treatment and preservation of evidence, if applicable, as soon as practicable after the incident; the right of a victim of sexual harassment, sexual assault, dating violence, or stalking to report the incident to the institution and to receive a prompt and equitable resolution of the report; and the right of a victim of a crime to choose whether to report the crime to law enforcement, to be assisted by the institution in reporting the crime to law enforcement, or to decline to report the crime to law enforcement.

-Regardless of whether the victim chooses to report the crime to campus police or local law enforcement and depending upon the extent of the victim's cooperation and consent, College offices, including the campus Police Department, police victim's assistance coordinator, and College Title IX Coordinator will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal institutional investigation of the complaint.
+Regardless of whether the victim chooses to report the crime to campus police or local law enforcement and depending upon the extent of the victim's cooperation and consent, College offices, including the campus Police Department, police victim's assistance coordinator, and the District Title IX Coordinator will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal institutional investigation of the complaint.
 For example, if reasonably available, a complainant may be offered changes to academic and/or working situations in addition to counseling, health services and assistance in notifying appropriate local law enforcement.
-For assistance with academic adjustments or other resources, contact the Title IX Coordinator Osvaldo Gomez; he can be contacted via email osvaldo.gomez@tccd.edu or by phone 817-515-5041.
+For assistance with academic adjustments or other resources, contact the District Title IX Coordinator, Inelda Acosta; she can be contacted via email inelda.acosta@tccd.edu or by phone 817-515-5794.
 The Title IX Coordinator, Deputy Title IX Coordinators, and/or Title IX Compliance Officer in collaboration with academic affairs and student developments services divisions would be responsible for assisting the victim with accommodations.
 Examples of options for a potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, etc. Possible changes to work situations may include changing working hours.
 Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with a safety escort, etc.